top of page

 Attachment: None

 This is a handguard (tsuba 鐔) made of forged iron (tetsu 鉄).
 The tsuba displays a nicely textured fine hammer worked surface (tsuchime-ji 槌目地).
 The bold positive openwork (ji-sukashi 地透) design is that of a gear from a western style clock (tokei 時計).
 The same design is continued on the reverse side of the tsuba.
 The tsuba has a rounded-square shape rim (kaku-mimi koniku 角耳小肉).
 The thick rim displays many large iron bones (tekkotsu 鉄骨).
-The tsuba is very thick at the rim and noticeably thins towards the center where the seppa would be when placed (seppa-dai 切羽台).
+The tsuba is very thick at the rim and noticeably thins towards the center (seppa-dai 切羽台), where the seppa would been when placed.

-I estimate based upon the workmanship, materials used, and style of the design that the tsuba dates from about the Azuchi-Momoyama Period circa the late 16th Century.
+I estimate based upon the workmanship, materials used, and style of the design that the tsuba dates from the middle Edo Period circa the Kyōhō (享保) era from 1716 - 1736 CE.
+It was attributed to be the work of the Ono Ryūha (大野流派) of Owari (尾張) Province by the NBTHK in February 2024.

 Provenance: Dale Garbutt Collection